$41M Settlement by Ohio State Covers 162 of Doc’s Accusers

 "The process will account for wide variations in abuse and provide a pathway for survivor healing,” Richard Schulte, one of the lawyers for the men, said in the university’s statement.

+The school didn't disclose how much of the settlement would go to the plaintiffs' lawyers.
+A message seeking comment was left for Schulte.

-The school agreed to pay up to $500,000 for the costs of administering the $40.9 million settlement fund.
+In addition to the $40.9 million settlement fund, the school agreed to pay up to $500,000 for the costs of administering it.
 The money will come from Ohio State’s discretionary funding, not tuition or taxpayer or donor money, according to the university.

 Lawyers for scores more men with lawsuits still pending against Ohio State have pushed to continue litigation and accused the university of not negotiating in good faith with them, which school spokesmen emphatically deny.